-Swanee Hunt, founder and Chair of The Institute for Inclusive Security, has a new article in Foreign Affairs on the role of women rebuilding Rwanda.
+Swanee Hunt, founder and Chair of The Institute for Inclusive Security, has written an article in Foreign Affairs on the role of women rebuilding Rwanda.

 Women blew past the 30% quota set up by Rwanda’s new constitution and now hold 64% of seats.
 Women say a quota is no longer necessary, because the culture has changed.
 How did that happen?
 Watch this video to find out »